Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

 We now have all the pieces to our estimation procedure.
-First, using the initializations $\uhat_k^{(0)}$, we plug these into \cref{al:tensor-power-iteration} to estimate the tensor singular vectors.
+First, we estimate the tensor singular vectors via \cref{al:tensor-power-iteration}.
 Next, given the estimates $\uhat_k$ for $k =1,2,3$, we obtain the index sets $J_k$ containing the estimated pure nodes via the algorithm proposed in \citet{gillis_fast_2014}, and we set $\uhat_k\pure :=\big(\uhat_k\big)_{J_k\cdot}$.
 Finally, we estimate $\mathbf{\widehat\Pi}_k$ via $\mathbf{\widehat\Pi}_k = \uhat_k \big(\uhat_k\pure \big)\inv$.
 The full procedure is stated in \cref{al:spamm}.
 In practice we have found that there are occasionally negative or very small values of $\mathbf{\hat \Pi}_k$; therefore, our actual implementation thresholds small values and re-normalizes the rows of $\mathbf{\hat \Pi}_k$, though the theory discussed in the following sections will be for the implementation without this additional step.

+\begin{remark}[Other Vertex Hunting Procedures] Our procedure is not restricted to using the algorithm in \citet{gillis_fast_2014}.
+For example, in the work \citet{jin_estimating_2017} the authors suggest several different vertex hunting algorithms that attempt to identify the matrix $\U_k^{(\mathrm{pure})}$.
+For concreteness we have focused on the successive projection algorithm, but as can be seen from the proof of our main result, any algorithm that is sufficiently robust to row-wise deviations will suffice.
+In general, the vertex hunting procedure can be treated as a ``plug-in" step. \end{remark}